MachineVisionTeam/GACF-Net-GAN-regularized-Adaptive-Cross-Fusion-Network-/README.md

    bilinear interaction terms provide genuinely new discriminative directions.

-4. **Detection ceiling on Lizard:** Stage-1 segmentation never detects many Eosinophil and Plasma nuclei (FN_d).
+4. **Detection ceiling on Lizard:** Stage-1 segmentation never detects many Eosinophil and Neutrophil nuclei (FN_d).
 Classification gains on those classes are bounded by detection quality, not fusion quality.
 No fusion architecture can classify nuclei the segmentation never detected.

 ---